harshahossain/slick-dress/README.md

-#E-Commerce website for dresses, created with MERN
+#E-Commerce website for dresses, created with Reactjs

 # Getting Started with Create React App